meriyah/meriyah/README.md

 ## RegExp support

 Meriyah doesn't parse RegExp internal syntax, ESTree spec didn't require internal structure of RegExp.
-Meriyah does use JavaScript runtime to validate the RegExp literal.
+Meriyah does use JavaScript runtime to validate the RegExp literal by default.
 That means Meriyah's RegExp support is only as good as JavaScript runtime's RegExp support.

 As of May 2025, some latest RegExp features requires Node.js>=24.